 Mental health professionals call this flight of ideas.
 It’s often seen in bipolar disorder, when a person is experiencing a manic or hypomanic episode.
 It can also be a symptom of drug use, or the beginning of a psychotic episode.

-If you think you might be experiencing any of these mental health conditions mentioned here—bipolar, psychosis, or anxiety—take one of our online mental health screens to find out if you’re at risk.
+If you think you might be experiencing any of these mental health conditions mentioned here—bipolar, psychosis, or anxiety—take one of our free mental health tests to find out if you’re at risk.
 Then keep exploring this site to learn more about how mental illness works and how it’s treated.